-In this stage of our methodology, we apply the VSBM method to two conventional peak detection techniques, including (i) Doppler output after Low-Pass Filter (LPF)-based peak detection method (Ohtsuki & Mogi, 2016) and (ii) Spectrogram-based peak detection method (Mogi & Ohtsuki, 2017).
-The conventional method I is a Doppler output after LPF that represented the heartbeat detection after low-pass filtering, and the BM is calculated as the difference between an estimated average value of RRI over the observation period and an interval between two candidate R-peaks.
-The conventional method II is a Spectrogram-based peak detection method that involved heartbeat detection based on the spectrogram, and identifying frequency components that may correspond to heartbeats by selecting frequency bands in the spectrogram are extracted, and the low-frequency component of respiration using a band-pass filter is eliminated.
+Application the VSBM method to two conventional peak detection techniques, including (i) Doppler output after Low-Pass Filter (LPF)-based peak detection method (Ohtsuki & Mogi, 2016) and (ii) Spectrogram-based peak detection method (Mogi & Ohtsuki, 2017).
+The method I is a Doppler output after LPF that represented the heartbeat detection after low-pass filtering, and the BM is calculated as the difference between an estimated average value of RRI over the observation period and an interval between two candidate R-peaks.
+The method II is a Spectrogram-based peak detection based on the spectrogram, and identifying frequency components that may correspond to heartbeats by selecting frequency bands in the spectrogram are extracted, and the low-frequency component of respiration using a band-pass filter is eliminated.
+Unlike the two conventional methods, the peak selection method is employed with BM, leveraging the Gaussian distribution of the difference between two adjacent RRIs to identify a set of peaks related to heartbeats from the candidate peaks as depicted Figure 6.